opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

 ## Conclusions

-Our benchmark experiments highlight the following RRF’s advantages and trade-offs compared to conventional hybrid search approaches:
+Our benchmark experiments highlight the following advantages and trade-offs of RRF compared to conventional hybrid search approaches:

 * **Search quality** (measured using NDCG@10 across six datasets):
   * RRF scores 3.86% lower than traditional score-based methods.